MarcG-TUE/ParetoCalculator/README_WIN.md

 ## How do I use / install it on Windows using Visual Studio?

-1. if you do not have the `libxml2` library installed, follow the instructions [below](#building-libxml).
+1. if you do not have the `libxml2` library installed, first follow the instructions [below](#building-libxml).

 2. Open the solution file `ParetoCalculator.sln` in Visual Studio

-3. Provide the path to the `libxml2` library for the linker.
+3. Provide the path to the `libxml2` library for the linker as follows.
    Select from the menu: `View -> Property Manager`.
      Under the `ParetoCalculatorLibrary` project, under any of its configurations (it does not matter which one you use), find the property sheet named `ExternalLibraries`
      Double click it and on the properties page go to: `Common Properties -> User Macros`.